entake-org/particle-ng/README.md

-# Particle - Angular
+# Particle NG by SD Solutions

 This package offers a small selection of reusable components that are meant to replace usage of other Angular component libraries, like Angular Material and PrimeNG.
-If you're looking for a themeable alternative that gives you unprecedented control of your Angular components, give Particle a chance!
+If you're looking for a themeable alternative that gives you unprecedented control of your Angular components, give Particle a try!
 If you're interested in contributing or find any bugs, feel free to catch us on GitHub.

 ## ParticleColorPickerModule
 ### ColorPickerComponent